When to create child flows in Power Automate?

 If you find that:

-• your flows do over and over almost the same thing (and your using more than 1 action) then looking at functions will be worth it.
+• your flows repeat almost the same thing (and your using more than 1 action) then looking at functions will be worth it.

 • some steps in the middle of many steps fail, you want specific error handling around those steps, then a child flow with its own Try catch may be worth it.

-• you can’t describe you flow in a single sentence then splitting the functionality across multiple flows may be useful.
+• you can’t describe your flow in a single sentence then splitting the functionality across multiple flows may be useful.

 Do you have any flows that you want me to review then please feel free to open a chat.